Kolvinn/IVR_GUI_New/README.md

 Add a "prompt" if you want to create an mp3 file for that node.

 Adding a "trigger" will not create a sound file, but will be stored as part of the object connection structure.

-If you have a desired flow, like above, you can save and

 ## Saving.